muaz234/MuazLabs-PublicHoliday-Malaysia/README.md

 git clone https://github.com/muaz234/MuazLabs-PublicHoliday-Malaysia.git
 ```

 Then, ensure you have environment PHP 7.0 above with Apache web server configured and MySQL 5.7 above.
+Ensure Composer is installed to.

 ## Usage

 1. Create new MySQL database and run `example.sql`.
-2. Create new database or use any existing db, update your credentials at 'connect.php' that suit to your current environment
+2. Update your credentials at 'connect.php' that suit to your current environment
 3. Then, register an account in [Calendarific](https://calendarific.com/) to receive an API key
-4. Paste the key in `$token` variable in `credentials.php` and execute the 'holiday.php' script in your preferred browser
+4. Paste the key in `$token` variable in `credentials.php` and execute the `holiday.php` script in your preferred browser
-5. check the contents of the tables with listed holiday in Malaysia
+5. Check the contents of the tables with listed public holidays in Malaysia

 ## Contributing
 Pull requests are welcome.
 Please read the docs on [GuzzlePHP](https://docs.guzzlephp.org/en/5.3/quickstart.html) or [Carbon](https://carbon.nesbot.com/) if required
-You may contact me via [email](mailto:ahmedmuaz0152@gmail.com)  or [Telegram](https://t.me/muaz234) for any discussion or improvement
+You may contact me via [email](mailto:ahmedmuaz0152@gmail.com)  or [Telegram](https://t.me/muaz234) for any discussion or improvement.

 ## License
 [MIT](https://opensource.org/licenses/MIT)